ibexa/documentation-developer/docs/guide/admin_panel.md

 Users are treated like other content, so to create and modify them the User needs to have the same permissions as for managing other Content items.

+!!! enterprise

+    #### Editorial workflows

+    You can control which stages in an editorial workflow the user can work with.

+    Do this by adding the `WorkflowStageLimitation` to `content` Policies such as `content/edit` or `content/publish`.

+    You can also control which transitions the user can pass content through.
+    Do this by using the `workflow/change_stage` Policy together with the `WorkflowTransitionLimitation`.

+    For example, to enable the user to edit only content in the "Design" stage and to pass it after creating design to the "Proofread stage", use following permissions:

+    - `content/edit` with `WorkflowStageLimitation` set to "Design".
+    - `workflow/change_stage` with `WorkflowTransitionLimitation` set to `to_proofreading`

 ## Languages

 eZ Platform offers the ability to create multiple translations of your website.